it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Testing_Rules_Determination.md

 The Testing Rules are structured as a decision tree.
 A decision tree is a flowchart-like structure where each internal node is a "test" of a condition.
 Each branch represents an outcome of the test until a final node has been reached.
 The final node represents a decision.

 In our application of decision trees, product changes are the inputs to the decision tree which are then taken through a series of questions about the change and the result is a verification method to use.
-The decision tree is different for each product because the questions being asked are different.
-There is some commonality to the decision tree structure which is discussed below, along with how the decision trees are built.
+The decision tree is different for each product because the master tree is simplified to only branches that are relevant for the product and provider.

-Pilot research question: is a unique decision tree per product necessary or can we simple to get to one decision tree?

 ## Inputs